Policy

 - how long they are likely to remain at the home and when further decisions will be made about their care

-- is involved in decisions about how connection with whānau or family and significant others will be maintained.
+- involved in decisions about how connection with whānau or family and significant others will be maintained.

 Guidance: Whakamana te tamaiti or rangatahi through advocacy